Morriso8D/rust-bot/README.md

 * [Commands](#commands)

 ## About
-Rust Kit Manager is a discord bot which lets you (the server admin) create/manage kits for players to redeem via discord with slash-commands.
+A simple discord bot which lets you (a Rust server admin) create/manage kits for players to redeem via discord with slash-commands.

 ## Features
 * Redeem and customise kits with slash-commands